Habitat

 • Overview to ensure no work left unbilled

-Data-heavy platform should be Interactive and responsive
+Interactive and responsive data view

-• Data is categorised into related groups, allowing it to be filtered
+• Data is categorised into related groups, allowing it to be filtered.

 Records List